 Eventually, possibly because Jeri Ryan kept fainting from the effects of the hidden corset (at least I assume she did), they granted her a new, slightly less hip-hugging costume.

-The odd juxtaposition for a character whose costume meant to bring a video game or comic book heroine body-type to life is that Seven of Nine was just as chaste, if not more so, than everyone else.
+The odd juxtaposition for a character whose costume meant to bring a video game body-type to life is that Seven of Nine was just as chaste, if not more so than everyone else.
 Seven of Nine was assimilated into the Borg while still a 6-year-old girl and freed from the collective once an adult woman.
-As such, she is basically constantly learning how to be an adult human (or, more accurately, refusing to learn).
+As such, she is basically constantly learning how to be an adult (or, more accurately, refusing to learn).
 Sexuality is considerably low on her checklist of things to learn.